koltoneatschicken/2014/README.md

-# each file is a clicker game move it t a folder
+# each file is a clicker game move it t a folder do not download info.md